 Many of our children have grown up in church without really thinking about what the Church is and what’s important in a church.
 As adults, we can also become familiar with our own ways of being church.
-But when we look at Acts and the early church, we are challenged about how radically different the Church was.
-Use this session to help the children come to their own conclusions about how they can be church and perhaps think again for yourself about ways you can be church in our desperate world.
+But when we look at Acts and the early Church, we are challenged about how radically different the Church was.
+Use this session to help the children come to their own conclusions about how they can be Church and perhaps think again for yourself about ways you can be Church in our desperate world.

 _______